Travel and Adventure Show - Chicago

 Driving to Sonora by Car

-For travelers going to all border cities no immigration visa is required.
+For travelers going to all border cities, no immigration visa is required.
 Effective January 2011, if you are traveling to Puerto Peñasco (Rocky Point) an FMM immigration visa is required.
-The FMM visa is available at the Sonoyta Port of Entry.
+The FMM visa is available at the Lukeville-Sonoyta Port of Entry.
 If traveling beyond 21 kilometers south, an immigration permit is required.
-This can be obtained at the Customs checkpoints by presenting a valid passport.
+This can be obtained at the customs checkpoints by presenting a valid passport.

 Mexican Car Insurance

 Mexico only recognizes vehicle insurance issued by Mexican businesses.
-You can buy short-term coverage from roadside businesses on the way to Mexico or in advance.
+You can buy short-term coverage from roadside businesses on the way to Mexico (there are many in on-the-border cities), or in advance.
 More information is available at Go to Sonora.

 If You Have an Auto Accident